Patashu/break_eternity.js/README.md

 The internal representation is as follows: Decimal.fromComponents(sign, layer, mag) == sign*10^10^10^ ... (layer times) mag.

 * sign is -1, 0 or 1.
 * layer is a non-negative integer.
-(Sorry, no negative layers (except maybe in a fork).)
+(Sorry, no negative layers. https://github.com/Patashu/break_eternity.js/issues/20 is about implementing very small numbers, if you're curious!)
 * mag is normalized as follows: if it is above 9e15, log10(mag) it and increment layer.
 If it is below log10(9e15) (about 15.954) and layer > 0, Math.pow(10, mag) it and decrement layer.
 At layer 0, sign is extracted from negative mags.
 Zeroes (this.sign === 0 || (this.mag === 0 && this.layer === 0)) become 0, 0, 0 in all fields.

 Create a Decimal with `new Decimal(string, Number or Decimal)` or with `Decimal.fromComponents(sign, layer, mag)`.